 - 5 minutes to read

-A style is a named set of predefined cell format characteristics (font settings, number format, content alignment, cell borders, fill color, etc.).
-When applying a style, all format settings are applied to a cell or cell range in a single step.
+A style is a named set of predefined cell format characteristics (font settings, number format, content alignment, cell borders, and fill color).
+When you apply a style, all format settings are applied to a cell or cell range in a single step.

 A workbook maintains all available styles in a StyleCollection collection, which is accessed via the IWorkbook.Styles property.
 By default, this collection contains a set of built-in cell styles similar to Microsoft® Excel® (including the Normal style, which is applied to all unformatted cells in the workbook by default).
 Identifiers of all built-in styles are listed by the BuiltInStyleId enumerator.